-If the candidate's appeal is not successful or the candidate does not appeal the inadmissibility decision, the candidate may reapply by submitting a new application, paying the application fee, and meeting the requirements applicable at the time of the re-application.
+If the candidate's appeal is not successful or the candidate does not appeal the inadmissibility decision, the candidate may reapply by submitting a new application, paying the appropriate fee, and meeting the requirements applicable at the time of the reapplication.
 Documentation that the cause for the initial disapproval has been cleared must be submitted with the application.

-Limitation of Eligibility: TEP
+Limitation of Eligibility